kamon-io/kamon-spm/README.md

   }
 ```

-To see a full example of Kamon SPM Backend configuration look at [application.conf] with Kamon and SPM.
+To see a full example of Kamon SPM Backend configuration look at [application.conf] in [Sample Akka app] with Kamon and SPM.

 **Note:** By default this extension uses hostname resolved using `InetAddress.getLocalHost.getHostName`.
 However, hostname can be redefined using `kamon.spm.hostname-alias` property.